Walton Walker: Korean War

 With the war apparently won, Walker's Eighth Army quickly moved north and, with the independent X Corps on its right, crossed the 38th parallel to occupy North Korea.
 Fighting tapered off to sporadic, sharp clashes with remnants of North Korean forces.
 By late October 1950, the Eighth Army was nearing the Yalu River, on the border between North Korea and China.
 MacArthur's headquarters had assured Walker that the Chinese would not intervene, so Walker's troops did not maintain watchful security.
 A gap opened between Eighth Army and X Corps as they advanced close to the Chinese border due to a lack of coordination between Walker, General Edward Almond, Commander of the X Corps, and MacArthur's headquarters in Tokyo.
 Eventually, the weather turned extremely cold, and most American units had no training and inadequate equipment for these bitter temperatures.

 Contrary to MacArthur's expectations, the Chinese intervened in force on November 25, first in a series of ambushes, then in sporadic night attacks, and finally in an all-out offensive in which three Chinese armies infiltrated the lines, taking advantage of the American failure to take basic security measures, and the large gaps between American and South Korean units and between the Eighth Army and the X Corps.
 From late October until the beginning of December in 1950, the Chinese killed or captured thousands of American and ROK soldiers, decimating the 2nd Infantry Division and forcing Walker into a desperate retreat.

 By early December, using his superior mobility, Walker successfully broke contact with the Chinese, withdrawing south to a position around Pyongyang, the capital of North Korea.
 Without instructions from MacArthur's headquarters, Walker decided that the Eighth Army was too battered to defend Pyongyang and ordered the retreat to resume to below the 38th parallel, saving most of the Eighth Army.

 Death and burial

-Walker was killed in a traffic accident on December 23, 1950, in Dobong District, Seoul (near Uijeongbu), South Korea, when his north-bound command jeep collided with a south-bound weapons carrier from a South Korean army division that had swung out of its lane.
+Walker was killed in a traffic accident on 23 December 1950, in Dobong District, Seoul (near Uijeongbu), South Korea, when his north-bound command jeep collided with a south-bound weapons carrier from a South Korean army division that had swung out of its lane.
 His body was escorted back to the United States by his son Sam Sims Walker, then a Company commander with the 19th Infantry Regiment, who was also serving in Korea.
-On January 2, 1951, he was posthumously promoted to general and his body was interred in Section 34 of Arlington National Cemetery.
+On 2 January 1951, he was posthumously promoted to full general and his body was interred in Section 34 of Arlington National Cemetery.